YouWeApS/arctic-vendor/documentation/source/index.html.md

 Then retrieve the products for that shop, and return them to the block, and the Vendor Project will send them to the Core API.

+The products you return to the block should be a JSON array of products, each formatted according to the `shop`s `format_config` block.

 # Distributing products